How to Remove Special Characters in Excel

 Applying defined function to a cell to remove specific characters

-• Simply, hit the ENTER key and drag down the “Fill Handle” to fill.
+• Press ENTER and drag the “Fill Handle” down to fill the column.

-• Finally, you will get all the special characters removed from the cells.
+All the special characters are removed from the cells.

 Final output after removing characters using VBA code